Reiki Birth Visualization

 The model is unique in two ways…

 It is a preventative model that can help to reduce risk in childbirth.
-Women have an opportunity in the birth counselor interview to not only express their anxieties, but to address them before the labor ensues.
+Clients have an opportunity in the birth counselor interview to not only express their anxieties, but to address them before the labor ensues.
 This provides a framework to truly handle fear and anxiety, including previous traumatic childbirth experience, lessening the impact of distress when labor occurs.

 How does this kind of approach affect childbirth outcome?

-How does this model support birthing women?
+How does this model support birthing individuals?

 The philosophy of the model accepts women where they are in their lives and facilitates their development, whatever their choices.
-As such, it supports women through the process of giving birth, allowing them to discover their needs and address them in the context of childbirth.
+As such, it supports individuals through the process of giving birth, allowing them to discover their needs and address them in the context of childbirth.
 It does not dictate how to give birth.
 This allows a provider to encompasses the full range of venues using this model; from hospital, birthing center to home birth.
 This model can be utilized effectively with natural, medicated or surgical intervention as necessary.”

 About Kate’s Services: